MultiPoolMiner/MultiPoolMiner/README.txt

 REPORTING AND MONITORING TERMS AND CONDITIONS & PRIVACY POLICY:

-By enabling the Monitoring Service by setting the -MinerStatusURL to point to https://multipoolminer.io/monitor/miner.php as described in the Command Line Options section, you agree that the https://multipoolminer.io website can store relevant information about your mining rig(s) in its database that is directly accessible by anyone accessing the https://multipoolminer.io/monitor webpage with the corresponding wallet address (your BTC address set with the -wallet command).
-The following data is stored for each mining machine (rig) and overwritten in the database in each script-cycle determined by the -interval command:
+By enabling the Monitoring Service by setting the -MinerStatusURL to point to https://multipoolminer.io/monitor/miner.php as described in the Command Line Options section, you agree that the https://multipoolminer.io website can store relevant information about your mining rig(s) in its database that is directly accessible by anyone accessing the https://multipoolminer.io/monitor webpage with the corresponding wallet address (your BTC address set with the -wallet parameter, alternatively you can use -minerstatuskey parameter).
+The following data is stored for each mining machine (rig) and overwritten in the database in each script-cycle determined by the *-interval* parameter:

 BTC address: all data is stored under and identified by the Bitcoin address set with the -wallet command
 WorkerName: the name of the worker you set using the -workername command, also used for sorting